Hounsom Memorial United Reformed Church, Hove: History

 The name Hounsom Memorial Church was agreed upon in memory of William Allin Hounsom's life and activities, and the church was founded with that name on 16 March 1938.
-At the ceremony, William Allin Hounsom's niece, Rev. Stanley Blomfield (representing Cliftonville Congregational Church) and Scott Graves (representing the Sussex Pioneers) each laid a foundation stone.
+At the ceremony, William Allin Hounsom's cousin Winifred Pike, Rev. Stanley Blomfield (representing Cliftonville Congregational Church) and Scott Graves (representing the Sussex Pioneers) each laid a foundation stone.
 Other local Christian groups were also represented: The Salvation Army provided music, and the nearby Bishop Hannington Memorial Church (Anglican) hosted a party afterwards.
 Cliftonville Church formed a committee to supervise construction work and manage the affairs of the new church; members included Revs Blomfield and Wright and a member of the Sussex Congregational Union.
 Local architect John Leopold Denman, "the master of ... mid-century Neo-Georgian" architecture, was commissioned to design the church; in a presentation at the founding ceremony, he discussed his proposed plan.
 "There [are] aisles and clerestory windows without those divisional units which usually separate aisles from the central part of the church.
 As to the tower ... cost meant that it could not be too imposing."
 The church would be heated by panels and flat radiators which were designed as part of the ceiling.
 Local firm Braybon & Son built the church, and it opened for worship on 17 September 1939.
 J. Ernest James bd, the Chairman-Elect of the Congregational Union of England and Wales, conducted the first service.
 The church had 70 members at this stage; when the membership roll was inaugurated in 1938 there were 52.
 It was officially constituted as a Congregational church on 22 October 1939, and on 8 November 1939 it was registered for marriages.
 After being constituted, the original administrative committee was replaced by a conventional diaconate of six members, and the church quickly became independent from the Cliftonville Congregational Church (although close links were maintained).
 The new church had its own schoolroom, which enabled the Sunday school to grow significantly: by 1939 there were 98 members, and the roll increased further when Hangleton received wartime evacuees from London and elsewhere.